 Apply a thin layer of Clobetasol propionate ointment to the affected skin areas twice daily and rub in gently and completely.
 (See INDICATIONS AND USAGE.)

-Clobetasol propionate ointment is a super- high potency topical corticosteroid; therefore, treatment should be limited to 2 consecutive weeks , and amounts greater than 50 g per week should not be used.
+Clobetasol propionate ointment are super- high potency topical corticosteroids; therefore, treatment should be limited to 2 consecutive weeks , and amounts greater than 50 g per week should not be used.

 As with other highly active corticosteroids, therapy should be discontinued when control has been achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.